Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Aquarium Care for the Whole Family

 When the whole family participates in caring for a fish tank, everyone benefits.
 If your children are bugging you to set up a tank but you have no idea where to start, take it as a chance for everyone to learn something new.
 Expecting a child to do all of the research necessary for proper aquarium setup and care is probably unrealistic, so taking the journey with them is tremendously helpful.

-An understanding parent relieves some of the the pressure on a child, and eases the sting when things go wrong.
+An understanding parent relieves some of the pressure on a child and eases the sting when things go wrong.
 Unfortunately, every new fish keeper makes some mistakes.
 Even if a child performs all of the maintenance tasks listed above perfectly there are reasons a fish might die anyway, for reasons beyond anyone’s control.

 For kids, the guilt of losing a pet under their care can be heartbreaking and potentially drive them to quit the hobby.
 By sharing the burden and the benefits of aquarium care with their parents, kids are less likely to become frustrated when bad things happen.

 It also creates a bonding opportunity where parents and kids have a common interest.
 The chance for kids and parents to share the same hobby is rare, but caring for a family aquarium lets everyone take pride in something they have done together.